Empirical Risk Minimization in the Interpolating Regime with Application to Neural Network Learning: Introduction

 \section{Introduction}

 During the last few decades statistical learning theory (SLT) has developed powerful techniques to analyze many variants of (regularized) empirical risk minimizers (ERMs), see e.g.~\cite{DeGyLu96,Vapnik98,vandeGeer00,GyKoKrWa02,StCh08,Tsybakov09,SSBD14}.
 The resulting learning guarantees, which include finite sample bounds, oracle inequalities, learning rates, adaptivity, and consistency, assume in most cases that the effective hypotheses space of the considered method is sufficiently small in terms of some notion of capacity such as VC-dimension, fat-shattering dimension, Rademacher complexities, covering numbers, or eigenvalues.

 Most training algorithms for DNNs also optimize an (regularized) empirical error term over a hypotheses space, namely the class of functions that can be represented by the architecture of the considered DNN, see \cite[Part II]{GoBeCo16}.
 However, unlike for many classical ERMs, the hypotheses space is parametrized in a rather complicated manner.
 Consequently, the optimization problem is, in general, harder to solve.
 A common way to address this is in practice is to use very large DNNs, since despite their size, training them is often easier, see e.g.~\cite{Salakhutdinov17a,MaBaBe18a} and the references therein.
 Now, for sufficiently large DNNs it has been recently observed that common training algorithms can achieve zero training error on randomly, or arbitrarily labeled training sets, see \cite{ZhBeHaReVi16a}.
-Because of this ability, their effective hypotheses space can no longer have a sufficiently small capacity in the sense of classical SLT, so that the usual techniques for analyzing learning algorithms are no longer suitable, see e.g.~the discussion on this in \cite{ZhBeHaReVi16a,BeHsMi18a}.
-In fact, SLT provides examples of large hypotheses spaces for which zero training error is possible but a simple ERM fails to learn.
-This phenomenon is known as over-fitting, and common wisdom suggests that succesful learning algorithms need to avoid over-fitting, see e.g.~\cite[pp.~21-22]{GyKoKrWa02}.
-Yet, recent empirical evidence suggests that learning in the sense of a small test error is still possible for DNNs achieving zero training error, even if the labels of data contain mis-information, see e.g.~\cite{ZhBeHaReVi16a}.
+Because of this ability, their effective hypotheses space can no longer have a sufficiently small capacity in the sense of classical SLT, so that the usual techniques for analyzing learning algorithms are no longer suitable, see e.g.~the discussion on this in \cite{ZhBeHaReVi16a,BeHsMi18a, nagarajan2019uniform, zhou2020uniform}.
+In fact, SLT provides well known examples of large hypotheses spaces for which zero training error is possible but a simple ERM fails to learn.
+This phenomenon is known as over-fitting, and common wisdom suggests that successful learning algorithms need to avoid over-fitting, see e.g.~\cite[pp.~21-22]{GyKoKrWa02}.
+The empirical evidence mentioned above thus stands in stark contrast to this credo of SLT.